 Expats will find it easy and inexpensive to get around in Ecuador.
-Although many people own private vehicles, the backbone of Ecuadorian transportation is the bus.
+Although many people own private vehicles, the backbone of Ecuadorian transport is the bus.

-The interprovincial bus service is robust and all major cities in Ecuador have a local bus service.
-Taxis are also readily available and are best for short distances, while domestic flights are the best way to travel longer distances across the country.
+The interprovincial bus service is robust and all major cities in Ecuador have local bus systems too.
+Taxis are also readily available and are great for short distances, while domestic flights are the best way to travel long distances across the country.

 Public transport in Ecuador

-Bus service is incredibly cheap – but the quality and cleanliness of service varies greatly.
-It's not unusual for buses to be dirty and damaged, and they may break down – and like most of Ecuador’s drivers, bus drivers are known to drive erratically and often speed.
-Despite this, buses can nevertheless be a slow way to get around because of constant delays and unscheduled stops.
+Ecuador's bus service is incredibly cheap – but the quality and cleanliness vary greatly and not all buses have bathrooms.
+It's not unusual for buses to break down – and like most of Ecuador’s drivers, bus drivers are known to drive erratically and often speed.
+Despite this, buses are a slow way to get around because of constant delays and unscheduled stops.

 Taxis in Ecuador

-Taxis are a good way to travel short distances, but can quickly become expensive.
-Drivers should be licensed and registered, but there are many illegal unregistered taxis, many of which are involved in scamming, stealing from, or even kidnapping passengers.
+Taxis are a good way to travel short distances but can quickly become expensive.
+Drivers should be licensed and registered, but there are illegal unregistered taxis, many of which are involved in scamming, stealing from or even kidnapping passengers.